TheConfax/Disable-Passkeys/readme.md

 - 🏳️🏴 Choose to operate in whitelist/blacklist mode
 - ➕➖ Add and remove domains from your list

-Domains can be inserted in pretty much every format you like and will be parsed to something like `example.com`.
+Domains can be inserted in pretty much every format you like and will be parsed into something like `example.com`.
 You can also block IPv4s, IPv6s, and `localhost`.

 ### Action icon
 The action icon will display if the extension is on with the presence/absence of a 🚫.

-The action icon will flash a green `!` when WebAuthn is being blocked, interventions are counted in the advanced page.
+The action icon will flash a green `!` when WebAuthn is being blocked, interventions are counted in the "About" page.

 The action icon will display a permanent yellow `!` when the configuration is set to blacklist no domain and some block toggle is armed, in order to warn the user of the misconfiguration.